 This is the home of my work and findings as a narrative constructor that I would have liked to find myself in the late nineties when moving my skills as a writer and director within film and television to development of digital and interactive media.
-At that time there was nothing called narrative design and when I took my master in computer science the narrative was recognised as not to be part of game studies and human-computer interaction (HCI).
+At that time there was nothing called narrative design, and when I took my master in computer science, the narrative was recognised as not to be part of game studies and human-computer interaction (HCI).
 The narrative was like “It-Which-Must-Not-be-Named” until I met a Lyotard-reading captain of a robot football team who invited me to become a guest researcher at the Swedish Institute of Computer Science (SICS).
-Supervised by the team captain, who was like a Dumbledore to me, I developed a method called Narrative bridging which aim was to support the design process to organize, monitor, and control the generation of information (narrative) to create meaningful experiences.
+Supervised by the team captain, who was like a Dumbledore to me, I developed a method called Narrative bridging which aim was to support the design process to organise, monitor, and control the generation of information (narrative) to create meaningful experiences.

 In 2010, with the method under my belt, I left SICS and started Creating Interactive Narrative (CIN) with colleagues from the academics, marketing and programming that all shared the vision to raise the awareness about narrative construction within the development of interactive media.
 At that point, the game industry thought of narrative to be contextually bound to ancestors of media where the canonical story format (exposition, complication and outcome) was applied to games.
 Influenced by film productions, game writers were employed to participate in the pre-production to write the story and dialogues, and when the manuscript was delivered the game writer had to leave while the development of the game continued.
 The only way to ensure a narrative continuity throughout the whole process was to make your own game.